-- Regular checks are undertaken by Caretakers / Cleaning Team(s) 365 days per year which helps reduce the risk of arson. - 2) Access to the flats is not restricted by a door entry system.
-It is recommended that a secure door entry system is fitted to the building should any future upgrades of the building take place. - 3) There have been no reported fire incidents since the last FRA.
+- 1) Regular checks are undertaken by Caretakers / Cleaning Team(s) 365 days per year which helps reduce the risk of arson. - 2) Access to the flats is not restricted access to the premises by means of a door entry system. - 3) The perimeter of the building is well illuminated. - 4) Evidence of scorch marks on the Perspex glazing on the ground floor rear window was highlighted in the previous FRA. - 5) There have been no reported fire incidents since the last FRA.